dph01/lift-CRUDBasic/README.md

 sets the eventVar for the subsequent page request.

-For comments, questions, etc. please see the accompanying [blogpost](http://tech.damianhelme.com/twitter-bootstrap-navbar-dropdowns-and-lifts)
+For comments, questions, etc. please see the accompanying blogpost (TB)